Joiry/HSL_Carp/var_loop_script.md

 ~~~

 The for loop begins with the formula `for <variable> in <group to iterate over>`.
 In this case, the word `filename` is designated
 as the variable to be used over each iteration.
-In our case `SRR097977.fastq` and `SRR098026.fastq` will be substituted for `filename`
+In our case `SRR097977.fastq`, `SRR098026.fastq` and the other files ending in `.fastq` will be substituted for `filename`
 because they fit the pattern of ending with .fastq in directory we've specified.
-The next line of the for loop is `do`.
-The next line is
-the code that we want to excute.
+The next line of the for loop is `do`, which is the keyword telling the shell we're in the loop body.
+The next line is the code that we want to excute.
 We are telling the loop to print the first two lines of each variable we iterate over.
-Finally, the
-word `done` ends the loop.
+Finally, the word `done` ends the loop body, and thus the whole loop specification.

 After executing the loop, you should see the first two lines of both fastq files printed to the terminal.
 Let's create a loop that
 will save this information to a file.